youngdak/MongoUnitOfWork/README.md

 Documentation for a step-by-step walk through is available [here](https://github.com/youngdak/MongoUnitOfWork/wiki)

 ## What is MongoUnitOfWork?
 MongoUnitOfWork is an extensible library which implements the Unit of Work pattern on top of the Official MongoDB C# driver.
+It also supports multi-document transactions using two-phase commit in MongoDB.